galvandaniel/sand-sim/README.md

 If any command-line arguments are invalid for any reason, sand-sim will repeat its usage string.

-Any valid non-zero non-negative custom widths/heights passed to sand-sim through the CLI will be bound by the minimum heights and
+Any custom widths/heights greater than 0 passed to sand-sim through the CLI will be bound by the width and height of the "small" and "large" size sandboxes.

 ## Building From Source